-I was born in Healdsburg, California, but my family moved to San Luis Obispo just a year later.
-I was homeschooled, and took to math at an early age — my parents tell me I understood the concept of pi as it relates to circles when I was three.
-I started reading the same year, and that may be why I developed grapheme-color synesthesia, a curious, harmless condition that I consider myself fortunate to have.
+I was born in Healdsburg, California, grew up in San Luis Obispo, was homeschooled, and took to math at an early age — apparently I understood how pi relates to circles when I was three.
+I started reading around that time, and that may be why I developed grapheme-color synesthesia, a harmless condition that I’ve come to appreciate having.

-In the end, it was easier than we thought.
-Though it limited me to eleven units a semester, I was able to register as an enrichment student at Cuesta, our local community college.
-Being surrounded by students ten or forty years older than me was a daunting experience, but one I adapted to quickly.
-Over the next four years, I took twenty-one classes, worked as a tutor, and eventually applied and was accepted to Cal Poly, the local university.
+In the end, it was easier than I thought.
+I was able to register as an enrichment student at Cuesta, and although I was limited to eleven units a semester, I didn’t want to take on more work than that anyway.
+Being surrounded by students ten or forty years older than me was a unique experience, and one that took a little while to adapt to, but I settled in before too long.
+Over the next four years, I took twenty-one classes, worked as a tutor, and eventually transfered to Cal Poly, the local university.
 I was thrilled.

-Cal Poly was far more challenging than Cuesta, but I made it through two years of classes and research, even finding a community in the university’s Math Lounge.
+Cal Poly demanded a lot more of me, but I made it through two years of classes and research, even finding a community in the university’s Math Lounge.
 Toward the end of my first year, I began playing with the idea of writing a book, and I whittled an outline in my spare time over the following year.
-I graduated from Cal Poly in Spring 2018 with honors.
+I graduated in Spring 2018 with honors.

 I chose to take a gap year after graduating to travel to Germany, where I attended a language school for three months and traveled the country.
 I returned and relaxed over the following summer before packing up my life and moving to Oregon to attend grad school.
 And for the next six years, I’m here to stay.